Down to Earth

 …cigarettes were not confined to ads by tobacco companies; here they are accessories to fine furs…

-…even the New Yorker’s spot illustrations (this by Frank McIntosh) featured smokers…
+…even The New Yorker’s spot illustrations (this by Frank McIntosh) featured smokers…

 …as did cartoons, such as this one by Barbara Shermund in the Oct.
 4 issue…

-…and we have one more ad, this one from Chrysler, which acknowledged the new world of the Great Depression, but only through use of careful euphemisms (the New Yorker editorial side practiced much of the same)…
+…and we have one more ad, this one from Chrysler, which acknowledged the new world of the Great Depression, but only through use of careful euphemisms (The New Yorker editorial side practiced much of the same)…

 …on to our cartoons, beginning with an exploration of city vs. country life, by Alice Harvey